nasa/Common-Metadata-Repository/schemas/resources/schemas/orderoption/v1.0.0/search.md

 ### <a name="orderoption"></a> Order Option

-Order options are abstract structures used to define one or more settable parameters when ordering data.
-Order option metadata is stored in the JSON format [UMM-Order-option Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/orderoption).
+Order Options are abstract structures used to define one or more settable parameters when ordering data.
+Order Option metadata is stored in the JSON format [UMM-Order-option Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/orderoption).

 #### <a name="searching-for-orderoptions"></a> Searching for Order Options

-Order options can be searched for by sending a request to `%CMR-ENDPOINT%/orderoptions`.
-XML reference, JSON, and UMM JSON response formats are supported for order options search.
+Order Options can be searched for by sending a request to `%CMR-ENDPOINT%/orderoptions`.
+XML reference, JSON, and UMM JSON response formats are supported for Order Options search.

-Order option search results are paged.
-See [Paging Details](#paging-details) for more information on how to page through order option search results.
+Order Option search results are paged.
+See [Paging Details](#paging-details) for more information on how to page through Order Option search results.

 ##### <a name="orderoption-search-params"></a> Order Option Search Parameters

-The following parameters are supported when searching for order options.
+The following parameters are supported when searching for Order Options.

 ##### Standard Parameters
 * page_size